What is Ski Challenge?

 I’m not a very good skier.
 Will I have fun?

 Everyone in a Ski Challenge race will receive an award every time they race.
 Besides fastest skiers and all teams, we also recognize most improved individuals every week and most improved for each team for the entire season.
 Door prizes, donated by our sponsors, are given out at award programs following the races.
 Competition and camaraderie run high in the chalet as the season progresses.

 How long does the season last?

 The pre-season December league starts the first Friday in December.
 Leagues run every Friday, Tuesday, and Wednesday nights for three weeks.
 The regular season leagues start the first Saturday in January and continues for seven weeks.
 Our season wraps up the first weekend in March with our State Championships.
 Racers are not required to participate in both preseason and regular season, however racers can do either preseason or regular season or both.
 For a complete schedule go to our calendar of events.

-What does it cost to join a league?PRESEASON (December League) - 2 races per league - Join more leagues and save money
+What does it cost to join a league?PRESEASON (December League) - Buck Hill 2 races per league - Wild Mountain 3 races per league

 This price does not include lift tickets.
 Note that no one will be allowed to race in the course until payment is made.
 No race uniform/bib or t-shirt will be distributed until the racer has paid in full.

 Your fee covers all race event administration including: your t-shirt, uniform/bib, two timed runs per race, scoring and awards at each race, trophies and medals at the final league race, chances to win door prizes at each race, result newsletters, web site with updated scores every week (including scores sent in to Nastar), team photo, and staffing for each event.
 Note that your fee does not completely cover the cost of all the above expenses, so the fee is subsidized with sponsorship money.